galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >
 > 1. Share one of your histories with your neighbour.
 > 2. See if you can do the same with your workflow!
 > 3. Find the history and/or workflow shared by your neighbour.
-Histories shared with specific users can be accessed by those users in their history menu (gear icon) under `Histories shared with me`.
+Histories shared with specific users can be accessed by those users in their {% icon galaxy-gear %} history menu under `Histories shared with me`.
 {: .hands_on}

 # Conclusion